No. 205 Squadron RAF

 No. 205 Squadron was a Royal Air Force unit formed on 1 April 1918.
 Prior to this it had existed as No. 5 Squadron of the Royal Naval Air Service (RNAS).
 In 1929, it became the first RAF squadron to be permanently based in Singapore, taking as its motto Pertama di Malaya ("First in Malaya").
-No. 205 Squadron operated during World War II and the Cold War before disbanding on 31 October 1971.
+No. 205 Squadron operated during the Second World War and the Cold War before disbanding on 31 October 1971.

 History

 Formation and World War I

 No. 5 Squadron of the Royal Naval Air Service was formed at Dover on 2 August 1915 from elements of No. 4 Squadron RNAS, which had relocated to Eastchurch.
 However, in October 1915, No. 5 Squadron ceased to exist as it was absorbed into RNAS Dover.

 On 31 December 1916, 'B' Squadron of No. 5 (Naval) Wing was redesignated No. 5 (Naval) Squadron.
 It operated Sopwith 1½ Strutters, making bombing raids on Belgian ports and German airfields.
 In August 1917, the squadron was equipped with DH.4s.
 No. 5 (Naval) Squadron was attached to 5th Brigade of the Royal Flying Corps in February 1918.
 On 1 April 1918, at Bois de Roche, France (some sources say Petite-Synthe), it transferred to the Royal Air Force and was redesignated No. 205 Squadron RAF.
 No. 205 Squadron's operations continued with raids against ports and attacks on German airfields until the end of the war.
 In September 1918, it was re-equipped with DH.9As.

-It produced at least three notable aces, in Euan Dickson Charles Bartlett, and Walter Naylor.
+It produced at least three notable aces, in Euan Dickson, Charles Bartlett, and Walter Naylor.